pawelblaszczyk5/remix-ct8-template/README.md

 ## CT8 integration

-- `app.js` as entrypoint is required for CT8
+- `app.js` is the entrypoint required by CT8
-- `public` directory is implicitly handled by nginx, therefore `static` is used in place to manually config caching etc.
+- `public` directory is implicitly handled by Nginx, therefore `static` is used in place to manually config caching, etc.
 - Deploying and restarting app through FTP and SSH automatically via GitHub Actions

 ## Other stuff

-- TypeScript, I hope that doesn't need explanation
+- TypeScript, I hope that doesn't need an explanation
 - ESLint and Prettier for code style enforcement
 - Testing pre-configured, with codecov integration
-- Tailwind for styling with dark mode setup (check out `ThemeSetter` component), also PostCSS for autoprefixing and minifying
+- Tailwind for styling with dark mode setup (check out `ThemeSetter` component), also PostCSS for auto-prefixing and minifying
 - Storybook with essential addons for designing components in isolation
 - Express used as node.js framework with strict caching configured
 - GitHub Actions for CI/CD pipeline